bartosz-antosik/vscode-spellright/README.md

 ## Known Issues

 * Hint box associated with "Bulb" Code Action has an ugly habit of wrapping text at certain width not at white/punctuation character thus suggestions got cut in weird places (this is probably more of a VSCode's issue).
-* Status bar indicator is not always in the same place - other extensions that add items to status bar "compete" for the place and it jumps from the last to one before last position in some cases (as all the above this is probably more of a VSCode's issue).
+* Status bar indicator is not always in the same place - other extensions that add items to status bar "compete" for the place and it jumps from the last to one before last position in some cases (as the above, this is probably more of a VSCode's issue).

 ## Notice